iris-hep/iris-hep.github.io/_posts/2020-02-27-iris-hep-posters-2020.md

 Real-Time Data Ingestion and Reduction System and Boost-Histogram for Analysis System Photo Credit: Henry Schreiner."
 %}

+On Thursday, February 27, 2020 members of IRIS-HEP got together at Princeton University to take stock of our progress in the first 18 months and plan for the future.
+A poster session was held in conjunction with this review session to highlight the work of members from the first 18 months of IRIS-HEP.

 In all, twenty seven posters were presented by PIs, Post Docs, Students, Fellows and Staff encompassing topics from all areas of IRIS-HEP.
 The topics included general information about IRIS-HEP, operational and policy information,  the development and deployment of services and tools, and the application of novel approaches to computing challenges.

 All the posters from the session are available here: